 Attention!
-Due to works, access to the Arno and the Giovi walkway is forbidden, from the side of the Municipality of Arezzo and the town until 24 October 2020.
+Due to works, access to the Arno and the Giovi walkway is forbidden, from the side of the Municipality of Arezzo.
 Anyone wishing to go to the picnic area can access it from the Municipality of Capolona side through cycle / pedestrian road of Pieve a Sietina.
 Please note that for the whole of this period the walkway cannot be used as a link between the two banks of the Arno.

 - comfortable clothing

 - clothes that can get dirty

 - for history buffs